SchapiroLabor/macsima_pipeline/README.md

     1. Create a sample array (*samples.tsv*) with the paths to the folders of the acquisition groups that will be processed with MCMICRO.
 Those folders are the output of the staging process described above.

-    2. Download the params.yml file provided here and specify the parameters used for the processing:
+    2. Download the params.yml file provided here and specify the parameters used for the processing.
+The parameters are divided in 2 sections workflow and options.
+The first one determines the general flow of the workflow,i.e.  steps to execute and algorithms to use in those steps.
+    In the second section the user specifies the arguments to be used for the selected algorithms, this arguments are the same ones available by the CLI of the algorithm.
+The CLI of each tool should be consulted in the documentation of that particular tool, as example we show how the CLI documentation of [cellpose](https://cellpose.readthedocs.io/en/latest/cli.html) and [ashlar](https://github.com/labsyspharm/ashlar?search=1).

+        1. workflow:

-        - start-at: registration.
-Start at any point at or after registration, never start from illumination.
+        - start-at: Start at registration, dont use the illumination option.
         - stop-at: Options are registration, background, segmentation, quantification and downstream.
 Select at which of those options the processing will stop.
         - background: true
-        - segmentation-channel: 4.
-Specify the index or indices of the channels to be used for segmentation (1-based index).
+        - segmentation-channel: Specify the index or indices of the channels to be used for segmentation (1-based index).
 According to our markers.csv, DAPI can be found on channel number 4 and 11.
-        - segmentation-recyze: true.
+        - segmentation-recyze: true or false.
 If true, only the channels specified in segmentation-channel will be ingested by the segmentation algorithm.
-  segmentation: cellpose
+        - segmentation: select the segmentation algorithm to use.
+Options are cellpose, mesmer, ilastik,unmicst.

+        2. options: